All about the Birth Control Patch

 What is a Contraceptive Patch?

 A contraceptive or birth control patch is a transdermal patch that releases hormones like progesterone and estrogen to prevent pregnancy.
+Since, these hormones are naturally present in the human body, these patches do not introduce any external substances into the human body, they are safe and can be used under most circumstances.
 It is a small plastic bandage-like square patch that is worn on the skin of the buttocks, belly, upper arm, or back.

 How does it Work?